rmonnet/java7-new-features/README.md

 The perl script `remark.pl` will convert the markdown file to an html file using [remarkjs](https://remarkjs.com) as the presentation engine.
 The result is a single `java7-new-feature.html` file.
 That is all you need to present (as long as you have an internet connection).

-The easiest way to convert to PDF is to print the slides from Google Chrome.
-If the slides look like they are not centered in the PDF, zoom to 200% before printing (ctrl-+ on windows, command-+ on mac).
+If you want to generate PDF from the remark slides, my recommendation is to use [decktape](https://github.com/astefanutti/decktape).
+You will need to have `node.js` and a `C++` compiler installed to use it.
+The PDF included in the repository was generated this way.

 ## Need something more sophisticated